opendocsg/slw-judgments-backfill/2010_SGCA_34/report.md

 **General approach**

 15     Before addressing these arguments, we must emphasize the paramount importance of respecting and obeying orders of court.
 The proper administration of justice proceeds on the basis that orders of court would and should be observed.
 At the core of this principle of obeying court orders is the public interest in the administration of justice, including the dispatch of litigation as expeditiously as justice in the case requires.
 No party should be allowed to disregard orders of court.
-As Yong Pung How CJ put it in _Re Tan Khee Eng John_ [1997] 1 SLR(R) 870 at [14]:
+As Yong Pung How CJ put it in _Re Tan Khee Eng John_ <span class="citation">[1997] 1 SLR(R) 870</span> at [14]:

  We are inviting anarchy in our legal system if we allow lawyers or litigants to pick and choose which orders of court they will comply with , or to dictate to the court how and when proceedings should be conducted.

  [emphasis added]

-16     It is within the purview of the courts to ensure that its orders are not contravened or thwarted (see _Pertamina Energy Trading Ltd v Karaha Bodas Co LLC and others_ [2007] 2 SLR(R) 518).
+16     It is within the purview of the courts to ensure that its orders are not contravened or thwarted (see _Pertamina Energy Trading Ltd v Karaha Bodas Co LLC and others_ <span class="citation">[2007] 2 SLR(R) 518</span>).
 Accordingly, a court will not hesitate to punish any lawyer or litigant who fails to obey its orders or who seeks to undermine the effectiveness of its orders.
 The courts will jealously guard against any interference by any party which would disturb the proper administration of justice _(see Jasa Keramat Sdn Bhd v Monatech (M) Sdn Bhd_ [2001] 4 MLJ 577 at 592C-G).

 17     The Order which this appeal was concerned with was a Mareva injunction.
 The object of such an interlocutory order is to prevent a defendant from dissipating his assets and thus rendering nugatory a judgment which might eventually be obtained by the plaintiff against him, when the assets would otherwise have been available to satisfy the judgment.
 Therefore, the Mareva injunction is an important weapon in the arsenal of the court in dealing with such a situation.
-In this regard, we must stress that the party against whom a Mareva injunction is issued must obey _both_ the letter and the spirit of the order (see _Pan-United Marine Ltd v Chief Assessor_ [2008] 3 SLR(R) 569 at [42] where the Court of Appeal emphasized the importance of looking at both the letter and the spirit of the law in a
+In this regard, we must stress that the party against whom a Mareva injunction is issued must obey _both_ the letter and the spirit of the order (see _Pan-United Marine Ltd v Chief Assessor_ <span class="citation">[2008] 3 SLR(R) 569</span> at [42] where the Court of Appeal emphasized the importance of looking at both the letter and the spirit of the law in a

 different context).
 If there is any real uncertainty as to the scope of an order the proper thing for a party to do is to seek the assistance of the court or, at the very least, inform the other party of the act that is intended to be carried out.
 Deliberate concealment or what seems like clever manoeuvres to get round a Mareva injunction will be dealt with accordingly.

 **_Was the monthly allowance received by Ho from PT Mega an asset within the scope of the Order?_**

 18     The Appellants argued that the Judge erred in holding that Ho’s subsequent receipt of the monthly allowance after the due submission of the affidavit of assets did not by its nature constitute an asset for the purposes of the Order.
-In support of this argument, the Appellants cited the case of _OCM Opportunities Fund II, LP and others v Burhan Uray (alias Wong Ming Kiong) and others_ [2004] 4 SLR(R) 74 (“ _OCM Opportunities Fund_ ”), where Belinda Ang Saw Ean J opined at [57] that:
+In support of this argument, the Appellants cited the case of _OCM Opportunities Fund II, LP and others v Burhan Uray (alias Wong Ming Kiong) and others_ <span class="citation">[2004] 4 SLR(R) 74</span> (“ _OCM Opportunities Fund_ ”), where Belinda Ang Saw Ean J opined at [57] that:

  The Mareva jurisdiction extends to all assets, whether tangible assets or mere choses in action, provided that the defendant is the legal or beneficial owner of them: see The Practice and Procedure of the Commercial Court (5th Ed, 2000) at 138.
 Salary, like fees and commission, is a chose in action and is capable of being caught by an injunction.
 A monthly salary that is paid into a bank account is caught by an injunction as and when it is paid into the account.